ministryofjustice/moj-frontend/docs/archive/password-reveal.md

 eleventyNavigation:
   key: Password reveal
   parent: Archive
-  excerpt: 'Use the password reveal component to let users check their password safely.'
+  excerpt: "Use the password reveal component to let users check their password safely."
 ---

 {% banner "This component is archived" %}